Reducing family violence

 What we're doing

-- Facilitate the ‘Together We Can’ Collective Impact initiative, with a common agenda to ‘stop, prevent and end family violence in Cardinia Shire’.
+- Support the ‘Together We Can’ Collective Impact initiative, with a common agenda to ‘stop, prevent and end family violence in Cardinia Shire’.

 - Deliver Community Solutions that focus on: